Michael Pearce (artist): The Representational Art Conference

 Pearce chaired a third installment of The Representational Art Conference which took place November 1–4, 2015 in Ventura, CA. with keynote speeches by Boston Museum of Fine Art curator Elliot Davis, Fred Ross of the Art Renewal Center, neuroscientist Semir Zeki and sculptor Richard MacDonald.
 Artist F. Scott Hess described some his experiences of the event in a Huffington Post article titled "Art That Hurts".
 Selections of the conference papers, again edited by Pearce, were published as As It Is: Proceedings of the Representational Art Conference 2015.

 The fourth TRAC was held in 2017 in Miami, Florida, in association with the Figurative Art Convention and Exposition (FACE) organized by Fine Art Connoisseur magazine.
 It featured addresses by philosopher Stephen Hicks, editor Peter Trippi, and art commentator Joseph Bravo.

 In 2018, TRAC became an international event, taking place in the World Trade Center, Leeuwarden, Netherlands, Europe's 2018 City of Culture.
 Hosted by Sir Tom Hageman of the Classical Academy, Pearce was keynote speaker, alongside Rembrandt expert Ernst van de Wettering, painter Odd Nerdrum, education expert Mandy Theis of the Da Vinci Initiative, and author Corinna Wagner.
 Plans were laid for TRAC to return to California in 2019.

 The sixth TRAC was held in Ventura, California, in Spring 2019, under the header "Imagine."
-Keynote addresses came from the artist Roger Dean, famed for his paintings and album cover designs which were used in the movie "Avatar;" Dr. Corinna Wagner spoke again, this time about the imagined body; the Chinese-American painter Z. S. Liang, who paints imagery from the old west, described his work and its place in American art.
-Tim Jenison spoke about his research into Vermeer.
-As part of the conference, Pearce organized an exhibit of imaginative realism titled "The Illusionists," featuring paintings and sculptures by Julie Bell, Roger Dean, Kathiucia Dias, Mark Gleason, F. Scott Hess, Regina Jacobson, Guy Kinnear, Brad Kunkle, Bryan Larsen, Richard MacDonald, Mark Poole, Vince Natale, Boris Vallejo, Pamela Wilson, and Sandra Yagi.
+Keynote addresses came from: the artist Roger Dean, famed for his paintings and album cover designs, many of which were used in the movie "Avatar;" Dr. Corinna Wagner, who had previously spoke at TRAC, spoke again, this time about the imagined body; the Chinese-American painter Z. S. Liang, who paints imagery from the old west, described his work and its place in American art; Tim Jenison spoke about his research into Vermeer.
+As part of the conference, Pearce organized an exhibit of imaginative realism titled "The Illusionists," featuring paintings and sculptures by Julie Bell, Roger Dean, Kathiucia Dias, Mark Gleason, F. Scott Hess, Regina Jacobson, Guy Kinnear, Brad Kunkle, Bryan Larsen, Richard MacDonald, Mark Poole, Vince Natale, Boris Vallejo, Conor Walton, Pamela Wilson, and Sandra Yagi.
 A video was produced placing imaginative realism into its historical context.